As you discover more about WordPress, you may occasionally come across something called a blogroll.

 (Links widget)

-To make the ‘Links’ widget active, drag the widget to one of your widget sections and drop it wherever you want the links section to show up …
+Drag the ‘Links’ widget to one of the active widget sections in the Widgets screen and drop it wherever you would like your links to display …

-(Adding a links widget to your widget bar)
+(Add a links widget to your widget bar using drag and drop)

-The Links widget offers various configurable settings.
-For example, you can specify what information you want to display about your links and how many links you want to display on your sidebar …
+The Links widget offers various options.
+You can specify what information you want displayed about your links and how many links you want displayed on your sidebar menu …

 (Link widget options)

-You can also add as many link widgets as you want.
-This lets you add and feature link lists throughout your site …
+You can add as many link widgets to your sidebar and footer as you want.
+This allows you to create and feature a number of different link lists throughout your site …

 (Link widget settings – Sort by options)

-After configuring your Links widget, click the Save button to update your settings.
-A link section will show up immediately on your site …
+After setting up the Links widget, click Save to update your settings.
+Your links will now appear on your sidebar …

 (Links can be displayed on a sidebar)